ShreejanRegmi/PHP-Course-Mgmt-System/README.md

 # PHP-Course-Mgmt-System

 This was a Group Project implemented using CSS framework Bulma and PHP for backend.
 Please import the sql file provided and paste the main directory to htdocs folder of XAMPP.
-Please open the index.php file inside the public_html folder to begin with.
+Please open the index.php file inside the public_html folder to begin.

     Username        Password        UserType
     369             gaurav          admin